shibu-t/ekispert-workflow/README.md

 # Ekispert Workflow

-You can search railway routes with alfred.
+This workflow will allow you to search railway routes.
+If you input two stations and push enter, you can go to ekispert site soon.

 The example below will show routes from Tokyo to Shinjuku.
 ![capture](https://raw.github.com/shibu-t/ekispert-workflow/master/screenshots/capture.png)

-## Main features:
-This workflow will allow you to search railway routes.
-If you input two stations and push enter, you can go to ekispert site soon.

 ## Installation & Setup
 1. Download the latest [workflow